-He is an ambassador for Marie Curie, the Polar Academy and the Greener Scotland Campaign.
+He is an ambassador for Marie Curie and the Greener Scotland Campaign.
 As well as TEDx speaker, he has delivered presentations to a variety of audiences and has been a guest contributor to the BBC website.

-Luke's background is in history, french and finance and he has 7 years of business experience, including most recently working for UN Environment, unlocking private investment into sustainable land use projects to reduce deforestation.
-Luke is now working in Scotland on driving forward the low carbon energy transition to enable the UK to meet its targets on climate change.
+Luke's background is in history, french and finance and he has 8 years of business experience, including most recently working for UN Environment, unlocking private investment into sustainable land use projects to reduce deforestation.

 Hazel spent four formative years of her life growing up in Alaska and Canada which further deepened her love of the outdoors.
 She has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.